 Yields 4 cups

-3 chili peppers,
+3 chilli peppers,

 Place the peppers, onions, and ginger in a jar of a food processor and pulse until smooth.
-Add the chili paste and oil and blend.
+Add the chilli paste and oil and blend.
 Then add the allspice, oregano, and water.
 Rub this mixture all over the pork.
 Marinate overnight.
 Barbecue pork fillets or roast in a 400-degree oven.

 Scotch Bonnet Pepper Sauce

 Handle Scotch bonnets with extreme caution.
 It's best to wear gloves when cutting and cleaning them.
 The tiniest drop of pepper juice on your hands can result in incredible pain should you inadvertently wipe your face or rub your eye.
 Enjoy this Scotch bonnet sauce, but use it sparingly!

 In a no reactive pot, heat the oil.
 SautÚ the onions until they are translucent but not brown.
 Add the mangoes or pawpaws, carrots, cho-cho, pimento berries, peppercorns, thyme, and ginger.
 SautÚ the mixture 5 minutes, stirring constantly.
 Add the sugar and Scotch bonnet peppers.
 When the sugar has become syrupy, add the vinegar, and cook until the carrots are soft, about 5 to 10 more minutes.

 Puree the mixture in a blender, and strain it.
 Store it in a tightly closed bottle in the refrigerator.

 Yields 3 to 4 cups